top of page

 RESTAURANTE PELAYO

 This is the place to go for a Sunday lunch with friends and family.
-It is an rustic, unpretentious beach side bar and restaurant built in the true soul of Formentera.
-Good food in a pretty location right on the beach and filled with almost only local people and a chilled easy ambience.
+It is a rustic, unpretentious beachside bar and restaurant built in the true soul of Formentera.
+Good food is in a pretty location on the beach, filled with almost only local people and a chilled, easy ambience.

-Turn off at the Tortuga restaurant (which is at Carretera La Mola, Km 6.5) and head towards the coast of Platja Migjorn, where you will find yourself on a dirt road overlooking fields of wheat once brought to the island by the Romans.
-Stone walls divide the fields which were originally built by the Moors in the 9th century.
+Turn off at the Tortuga restaurant (Carretera La Mola, Km 6.5) and head towards the coast of Platja Migjorn, where you will find yourself on a dirt road overlooking wheat fields once brought to the island by the Romans.
+Stone walls divide the fields that the Moors built in the 9th century.
 Everywhere is history

-Some unprofessional signs point the way past curves and turns, you will spy them out of the corner of your eye because they remain obscure and haphazardly placed.
-You will drive on dirt roads that are some of the worst on the island
+Some unprofessional signs point the way past curves and turns; you will spy them out of the corner of your eye because they remain obscure and haphazardly placed.
+You will drive on dirt roads, some of the worst on the island.

-One shed houses a huge fire being stoked furiously and you will see on top of the fire a large pan, completely filled with the golden paella bursting with shrimp, mussels, other seafood and meats.
+One shed houses a considerable fire being stoked furiously.
+On top of the fire, you will see a large pan filled with golden Paella bursting with shrimp, mussels, and other seafood and meats.
 You have arrived!

-Paella is an ancient dish that has it's origins from two cultures, that of the Romans and the Arabs.
-From the Sanskrit comes the word Pa which means utensil or pitcher and this formed the word Paella which came to mean the pan that the meal was cooked in.
+Paella is an ancient dish that originated from two cultures, the Romans and the Arabs.
+From the Sanskrit comes the word Pa, which means utensil or pitcher, and this formed the word Paella, which came to mean the pan that the meal was cooked in.
 Not until much later in the 18th century did the word come to mean the actual dish.
-The Romans brought irrigation and utensils and the Arabs brought rice.
-Rice grew around Valencia on the Spanish mainland and the common dish became what is now known as paella.
+The Romans brought irrigation and utensils, and the Arabs brought rice.
+Rice grew around Valencia on the Spanish mainland, and the typical dish became what is now known as Paella.

-Then it was primary snails, rabbit and rice which came from the local lands.
-Later it morphed to include seafood because Valencia was coastal and different combinations emerged of mixed meat and seafood combined.
-Spices were an essential addition to paella and saffron was the crowning effect with it's golden hue making the dish flavourful as well as ascetically pleasing to look at.
-Garlic is a must as well as smoked paprika, green beans and sometimes red peppers as a garnish.
+Then, it was primarily snails, rabbits, and rice from the local lands.
+Later, it morphed to include seafood because Valencia was coastal, and mixed meat and seafood combinations emerged.
+Spices were an essential addition to Paella, and with its golden hue, saffron was the crowning effect, making the dish flavourful and aesthetically pleasing.
+Garlic is a must, along with smoked paprika, green beans, and sometimes red peppers as a garnish.

-Because in Spain there was a lack of dry slow burning wood, green wood had to be used which would give off a very hot heat thus this developed the art of frying.
-For this a large pan was made that could be anywhere from the size of a record album to several feet in diameter.
-A flat pan which was good for being over a hot fire was created and would always measure from the knuckle of the thumb in depth in order to keep the rice have maximum contact with the bottom of the pan.
+Because there was a lack of dry, slow-burning wood in Spain, green lumber had to be used, which would give off a very hot heat; thus, this developed the art of frying.
+For this, a large pan could be anywhere from the size of a record album to several feet in diameter.
+A flat pan, suitable for being over a fire, was created and would always measure from the knuckle of the thumb in depth to keep the rice in maximum contact with the bottom of the pan.

-The only way to really experience paella is cooked over an outside fire preferably with wood from olive, orange or pine trees because this gives it a aromatic flavour.
-Paella cooked indoors on a stove just doesn't compare.
+The only way to experience Paella is to cook it over an outdoor fire, preferably with wood from olive, orange, or pine trees, which gives it an aromatic flavour.
+Paella cooked indoors on a stove doesn't compare.

-Apologies to any Valencianos (Valencians) regarding the recipe has it is often argued over and disputed.
+Apologies to any Valencianos (Valencians) regarding the recipe, as it is often argued over and disputed.

 All photos in this article © Bernadette Mundy.
 Most of the words © Jonathon Lipsin